A kitchen breakfast bar is a great way to get the family together—not just in the morning, but anytime.

-A kitchen breakfast bar is a raised counter, either built into an island, against a wall or window, or as an extension of the main kitchen counter.
+A breakfast bar is a raised counter, either built into an island, against a wall or window, or as an extension of the main kitchen counter.

-It’s also best to choose welded frames over screwed-together frames, because welded frames are stronger and have fewer edges that could snag or scrape.
+- Choose welded frames over screwed-together frames, because welded frames are stronger and have fewer edges that could snag or scrape.

-Last, choose a frame design without jutting edges—no decorative wrought-iron points or intricate metalwork.
+- Choose a frame design without jutting edges—no decorative wrought-iron points or intricate metalwork.
 Solid seats without a lot of latticework in the backs are ideal for kids, because there’s nowhere for them to get stuck or pinch themselves.

-Prepare the space for kids
+2. Prepare the space for kids.

 The breakfast bar is a great place for kids and their friends to hang out, making it easy to keep an eye on them.

 With laptops and handheld devices, a seat at the counter is the new computer desk.
 Your kids can do homework or play games while sitting at the breakfast bar.
 This makes it easy to talk face to face.

-Make it your power spot
+4. Make it your power spot.